jcftang/tchpc-vagrant/puppet/modules/selinux/README.markdown

 James Fryman <james@frymanet.com>

+Modified further for the New Zealand National eScience Infrastructure by:

+Aaron Hicks <aaron.hicks@nesi.org.nz>

 # Description

-This class manages SELinux on RHEL based systems.
+This class manages SELinux on RHEL and CentOS based systems.

 Parameters: